polyfen/polycookiesapp/README.md

 ### 7. Create a Trigger based on clicking the Accept button

+In the Variables section of Google Tag Manager, we'll click on the "configure" button to set up a new Built-In Variable, and we'll make sure that "Click ID" is checked.

 We'll go to the Triggers page and create a new one named "Clicked on Accept Cookies".

 Select the "Click - All Elements" trigger type.